fenago/katacoda-scenarios/openshift-kubernetes-crio-overview/steps/6/text.md

 `curl 172.17.0.4`{{execute}}

 <html><body><h1>It works!</h1></body></html>

-`exit
-Note
+`exit`{{execute}}

-Note that this pod is accessible only inside the Kubernetes cluster.
+Note: Note that this pod is accessible only inside the Kubernetes cluster.
 That is the reason why we need to log in to Minikube VM.
 If we try to access this address from our local PC, it will not work.
 We are going to discuss this in the following sections.

 Editing Kubernetes resources
 We can also edit the properties of a running container with kubectl edit pod httpd-8576c89d7-qjd62.
 We are not going to change anything at this point, but you can try to change something before we delete the container.
 We are going to work with the edit command while working with OpenShift in further chapters.